Leanyer, Northern Territory: Present day

 There are a number of schools in the suburb such as Leanyer Primary School and Good Shepherd Lutheran College.
 Attractions in the area include the Casuarina Coastal Reserve and beach, Holmes Jungle Nature Park, Leanyer Swamp, Leanyer Recreation Park - a free water park, the Tracy Village Social Club and the Hibiscus Shoppingtown.

 Notable Places

 Leanyer Recreation Park is a free water park that is enjoyed by citizens of Darwin, particularly over the build-up.
-Whether its a refreshing swim, a barbecue or just some time spent at the skate park, it is a great place to come and spend the day.